Frequently Asked Questions about Physiatry

 What are the most common medical conditions treated by a physiatrist?

-Physiatrists diagnose and treat a variety of patients with many types of
+Physiatrists diagnose and treat a variety of patients with many types of disorders such as:

 - Back pain